HDInnovations/UNIT3D-Community-Edition/README.md

 ## <a name="introduction"></a> Introduction

 For the last year, I have been developing a Nex-Gen Torrent Tracker Script called "UNIT3D."
 This is a PHP script based off the lovely Laravel Framework -- currently Laravel Framework 5.4.36, MySQL Strict Mode Compliant and PHP 7.1 Ready.
-The code is clean and to PSR-2 coding style standards.
-Using MVC Architecture to ensure clarity between logic and presentation.
-Bcrypt hashing algorithm for generating encrypted representation of a password.
+The code is well-designed and follows the PSR-2 coding style.
+It uses a MVC Architecture to ensure clarity between logic and presentation.
+As a hashing algorithm Bcrypt is used, to ensure a safe and proper way to store the passwords for the users.
 A lightweight Blade Templating Engine.
 Caching System Supporting: "apc,” "array,” "database,” "file," "memcached," and "redis" methods.
 Eloquent and much more!

 ## <a name="features"></a> Some Features

-UNIT3D currently has the following features:
+UNIT3D currently offers the following features:
   - Internal Forums System
   - Staff Dashboard
   - Faceted Ajax Torrent Search System